Wednesday 6 November 1940

 |Hurricane Mk Is of No 245 Squadron, based at Aldergrove, November 1940|

-The Italian Julia Division continues being slaughtered on the Pindus sector.
+The Italian Julia Division continues being slaughtered in the Pindus sector.
 The Greek troops of the 2nd Army Corps continue pressing in on them.
-All attempts at relief of the Italian troops in the Vovousa Valley fail.
+All attempts at the relief of the Italian troops in the Vovousa Valley fail.

 The RAF raids Italian airfields in Albania.

 The British government gives the Greek government £5,000,000.

 European Air Operations: The Luftwaffe raids Southampton during the day, causing casualties and property damage.
 They hit two churches, one of which has 600 people sheltering in the crypt, but there are no casualties.
 This is estimated to be the 175th raid against Southampton.
 During the night, the Luftwaffe sends 190 bombers to London and surrounding areas.